declare-lab/delta-Mem/README.md

 ```

 ## Citation
-If you find our work is usefule, please kindly cite:
+If you find our work is useful, please kindly cite:

 ```bibtex
 @misc{lei2026deltamemefficientonlinememory,